 - Dr. Linda Zaruba is Berkeley Law’s dedicated psychologist.
 Call 510.643.5447 or email firstname.lastname@example.org for an appointment.

 - For better time management think through your schedule and try these techniques.

 - The Academic Skills Program can help you with transitioning to law school, outlining, and preparing for exams.
 Contact Kristen Holmquist, Director of

 the Academic Skills Program in 340B Boalt Hall (North Addition) if you have questions.
 Her phone number is 510.643.2674.
 If you’re concerned about a particular class, contact the professor directly.

 - The Career Development Office (CDO) is located in 290 Simon Hall.
 They have extensive job search materials and counselors available to discuss your concerns.
 510.642.4567

 - The Financial Aid Office is located at 2850 Telegraph Ave.
 Call 510.642.1563 or email for an appointment.

 - The Loan Repayment Assistance Program (LRAP) is also located at 2850 Telegraph.
 Call 510.642.7697 or email email@example.com for an appointment with Leah Sime.

 - UHS Tang at 2222 Bancroft Ave. can help you with concerns about your physical or mental health.
 Call 510.642.2000 or make an appointment online.

-- Tang also has general info and resources for dealing with financial stress including a link to online budgeting and financial planning tips.
+- AccessLex has a link to online budgeting and financial planning tips.